 Unlike the holders of common stock in a corporation, unitholders have only limited voting rights on matters affecting our business and, therefore, limited ability to influence management's decisions regarding our business.
-Unitholders do not elect our general partner or its board of directors, and have no right to elect our general partner or its board of directors of our general partner are chosen by the members of our general partner.
+Unitholders do not elect our general partner or its board of directors, and have no right to elect our general partner or its board of directors on an annual or other continuing basis.
+The board of directors of our general partner are chosen by the members of our general partner.
 As a result of these limitations, the price at which the common units trade could be diminished because of the absence or reduction of a takeover premium in the trading price.